Alabama vs. Maryland Predictions & Picks - NCAA Tournament Second Round

 Alabama vs. Maryland Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Saturday's game between the Alabama Crimson Tide (30-5) and the Maryland Terrapins (22-12) at Legacy Arena at BJCC has a projected final score of 75-67 based on our computer prediction, with a favored Alabama squad coming out on top.
-Tipoff is at 9:40 PM ET on March 18.
+Saturday's game between the Alabama Crimson Tide (30-5) and Maryland Terrapins (22-12) going head to head at Legacy Arena at BJCC has a projected final score of 75-67 (based on our computer prediction) in favor of Alabama, who is listed as the favorite by our model.
+The game will begin at 9:40 PM ET on March 18.

-Based on our computer prediction, Maryland projects to cover the 8.5-point spread in its matchup against Alabama.
-The over/under is currently listed at 144.5, and the two sides are projected to come in below that total.
+According to our computer prediction, Maryland is projected to cover the point spread (8.5) versus Alabama.
+The two teams are projected to fall short of the 142.5 over/under.

 Alabama vs. Maryland Game Info & Odds